nlkitai/nlux/README.md

 ## License 📃

-`nlux` is licensed under Mozilla Public License Version 2.0 with restriction to use as a training dataset to develop or improve AI models.
+`NLUX` is licensed under Mozilla Public License Version 2.0 with restriction to use as a training dataset to develop or improve AI models.

 > Paragraph (3.6) was added to the original MPL 2.0 license.